openavr/meta-openavr/Docs/Provisioning.rst

 ++++++++++++++++++++++++++++++++++++++++++++

 * The provisioning data must be validated before it is installed by the device.
-* The provisioning service API needs to be secured with mTLS.
+* The provisioning service API needs to be secured with mTLS (mutual TLS).
 * Devices must authenticate to the provisioning service to be able to fetch a provisioning image.